Online poker and blockchain technology

 Blockchain technology can provide this as it is provably fair.
 This comes at a time when more countries are embracing regulation and licensing for online gambling, including online poker.
 This means that markets that were once grey are now white, providing players with greater protections.

-I believe blockchain technologies and crypto currencies will ultimately become the foundations of the vast majority of online poker platforms as they allow us to build the next generation of security tools and processes.
+We believe blockchain technologies and crypto currencies will ultimately become the foundations of the vast majority of online poker platforms as they allow us to build the next generation of security tools and processes.

-It will take a little time for operators and indeed players to become familiar with the technology and how it works but once they do I think it will quickly enter the mainstream and be widely adopted – similar to the early days of mobile poker.
+It will take a little time for operators and indeed players to become familiar with the technology and how it works but once they do we think it will quickly enter the mainstream and be widely adopted – similar to the early days of mobile poker.